 If we compare our environmental footprint to that of those who lived here during the gold rush, it’s easy to think they were gentler on the environment than us.
 During the 1850s the vast majority of people travelled about on foot, while modern Ballarat is a city of cars.
 Most of the food they ate was produced locally and organically (using human or animal excrement as fertiliser…) while we eat food with huge food miles, the production of which relies on intensive farming practices.
-During the recent drought most locals still showered every day, which would have been unheard of in the 1850s; bathing only occurred once a week -if that!- in Victorian times, as clean water was scarce and taking your clothes off regularly to bathe was considered indecent.
+Today, most Australians shower every day, which would have been unheard of in the 1850s; bathing only occurred once a week – if that! – in Victorian times, as clean water was scarce and taking your clothes off regularly to bathe was considered indecent.
 Life was simple and more environmentally harmonious before the Industrial Revolution got into full swing here in Australia, right?

 Let’s look at the evidence.

 Environmental change began in Ballarat when squatters established sheep runs across Victoria after 1835.
 The millions of sheep which fed on Victoria’s lush natural grasslands during this time not only destroyed much of those grasslands, they also caused the near-extinction of the Myrniong Daisy – the staple plant food of the local Aboriginal people.
 The Myrniong, which has an edible, nutritious tuber all but vanished within three years following the introduction of sheep.